The Code of Practice (CoP)

 From 25 June 2026, a new Code of Practice comes into force for every licensed animal research establishment in the UK.
-For most establishments, day-to-day practice will not change significantly, but it is a good moment to make sure everyone in your team understands what the CoP is, what it requires, and why it exists.
+For most establishments, day-to-day practice will not change significantly.
+Even so, it is a good moment to make sure everyone in your team understands what the CoP is, what it requires, and why it exists.

 What has been updated?